giftuba/LITA-DATA-ANALYSIS-PROJECT/README.md

 # LITA-DATA-ANALYSIS-PROJECT

-## Project A:Sales Performance Analysis for a Retail Store
+## Project 1 Title : Sales Performance Analysis for a Retail Store